tnedr/note_interpreter/aihuman_journal/journal.md

 - Updated real LLM tests to assert that fallback output is not returned, with clear error messages.
 - Ensured temperature=0.0 is always set for deterministic output in real LLM tests.
 - Improved debug logging for tool outputs and fallback cases in the agent.
+- Fixed a TypeError in llm_agent.py by updating the log.debug call to use a single string argument for section order logging.
 - now 2024-06-09
 - Implemented a config-driven, registry-based prompt builder (SystemPromptBuilder) that builds prompts from a YAML config file.
 - Each prompt section is now a registry function, and the prompt structure/content is fully controlled by config.